joerichsen/smart_form/README.md

 # SmartForm

-SmartForm is a hex package to make working with forms in [Phoenix LiveView](https://github.com/phoenixframework/phoenix_live_view) easy and simple while at the same time support complex forms.
+SmartForm is a hex package which aims to make working with forms in [Phoenix LiveView](https://github.com/phoenixframework/phoenix_live_view) easy and simple while at the same time support complex forms.

 ## Features

 * field definitions and validations in the same spot
-* working with nested data is a breeze
 * non-trivial mappings between source data and the form data are supported

+## TODO

 * partial validation
+* working with nested data is a breeze

 ## Example